BondAlex-maker/mean_var_std_calculator/README.md

 ### Note from data scientist

 I modified only README.md and mean_var_std.py files.
-Check them, if you want to check the progress
+Check them, if you want to check the progress.
+Also I added FCC files for you to check the condition of the task solving